danteori/omegga-killcommand/README.md

 1. Configure the role authorization in the omegga web client.
 By default, the host and any users with role "Admin" will be able to use the following commands.

-2. `/kill targetname` will kill a target and send them a message letting them know you killed them.
-You can personalize the message with `/kill targetname message`.
+2. `/slay targetname` will kill a target and send them a message letting them know you have slain them.
+You can personalize the message with `/slay targetname message`.

 - Example:
-    - `/kill onion` : player onion dies and receives message:
+    - `/slay onion` : player onion dies and receives message:
-            "`user` has killed you."
+            "You have been slain by `user`."
-    - `/kill onion clean your lair` : player onion dies and receives message:
+    - `/slay onion clean your lair` : player onion dies and receives message:
-            "`user` has killed you: (clean your lair)"
+            "You have been slain by `user`: (clean your lair)"

 3. `/execute targetname` will kill a target and broadcast a message to the entire server letting everyone know that you killed them.
 You can personalize the broadcast message with `/execute targetname message`.